We Need the Fire and Brimstone

 My Protestant friends tell similar stories.
 The teaching they get in their churches has gotten lighter and lighter.
 They got to sing a lot in their churches and play games but no one tries to teach them anything deep.
 Their children who go to Christian schools bring home touchy-feely exercises instead of Scripture studies, and Christian education is taught in such a way that it doesn’t affect the “real” curriculum (science, math, English, etc.).

-One pastor I know said that the officials in his denomination don’t think people need to know all that Bible and doctrine and history stuff.
+One pastor told me that the officials in his denomination — a conservative Evangelical one — don’t think people need to know all that Bible and doctrine and history stuff.
 They treat everything they produce as a chance to give a self-help lesson.
 They want it to be entertaining and relevant, and their idea of relevance is “People can use this right away.”
 Their Bible lessons just skim the top of the story and usually turn it into a lesson about being kind to others.

 I wish normal Christian life were more overtly serious in this sense.
 I would find it a great help in not sinking into the complacency that seems to be our, or at least my, natural mode of spiritual life.
 I don’t think I’m unusual in this.